imdj/HNRelevant/README.md

 <img src="preview.png" style="width: 100%"  alt="preview of the relevant submissions section on hacker news"/>

 # HNRelevant
-Chrome extension that list relevant submissions to the one you're viewing on Hacker News.
-The results are embedded into the page as a sidebar.
+Chrome extension that shows related submissions to the one you're viewing on Hacker News.
+The results are generated on page load and displayed in a sidebar that's embedded into the page.

 ### Features
-- Embedded into the page
+- **Seamless and easy to use:** Generated automatically and embedded directly into the page
-- Native look and feel
+- **Native look and feel:** Well integrated with the page structure of Hacker News and use global CSS rules like the rest of the site.
-- Can easily fine-tune the query if the results are not relevant enough
+- **Fine-tunable query:** If the initial results are not relevant enough (because the submission title is not optimized), you can easily submit a custom query for better results.

 ### How it works
-It's based on [HN algolia search API](https://hn.algolia.com/api) and uses the title as a query
+It's based on [HN algolia search API](https://hn.algolia.com/api) and uses the submission title as its initial query

 ### How to install
 1. Clone the repo